 – Do your log book and reports contain sufficient work to enable the assessment to be done?

 – Does the mentor’s report confirm your mentored experience?

 – Does the mentor’s report confirm acceptable levels of performance in

-the use of ergonomic concepts and techniques and professional behaviour?
+the use of ergonomics and human factors concepts and techniques and professional behaviour?

 – Is the mentor’s report adequate and supportive?